AvolitesLtd/TitanManual/docs/system-settings/dmx-output-mapping.md

 ## Default output settings

 When you start a new show, 16 DMX lines are created.
 These are connected to the XLR outputs on the console (as many as exist), to Art-Net broadcast universes 1-16 and to sACN universes 1-16.

-Art-Net output is disabled by default.
+- Art-Net output is disabled by default on a new show.
+To enable Art-Net output, toggle the "power" switch on the Art-Net node in the left window.

 If you patch a fixture on a line above 16, Titan will automatically create the new line and allocate the correct sACN and Art-Net universes to it (you can disable this in the sACN or Art-Net node options).

 ## Configuring DMX Outputs